dio-min/SIA-Tourism_Management_System/README.md

 # SIA Tourism Management System

 A full-stack Tourism Management System built as a school project for **Systems Integration and Architecture (SIA)**.
-The project's core focus is demonstrating **system integration** — connecting this application's own modules (bookings, packages, transactions, users, destinations) with an **external Transportation Management System**, and exposing its own data through a secured external API so that other systems can integrate with it in turn.

 ## System Integration Focus

 This project was built to practice integrating independently developed systems rather than working as a single standalone app.
 It does this in two directions: